lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

  - $ apt-get install pgadmin3

-There are some forums on hexchat which discuss installing version 4 on Jessie but I prefer stability, not the latest bleeding edge.
+There are forums on hexchat which discuss installing version 4 on Jessie but I prefer stability, not the latest bleeding edge.

 **6 Development**
 -----------------